neiji93/CommandLine-only-as-tiny-OS/README.md

 # CommandLine-only-as-tiny-OS
 Attempt to create it with the researches of Laurent Lafforgue.
 Notice that this is perfectly possible according to the math migrate softwares I did and as I already worked on Riemann series.
 Physically speaking, let's use Riemann works as randomness.
 This is scratch.

+the idea come feom wez furlo'g. i have a friend who follow him.